 - Perform the asana very slowly to bring stability in your spine and pelvis tilts.
 Quick movements can cause sprains.
 Hold this posture for about 20 seconds.

-- Quickly inhale, and then exhale slowly letting your knees open up, thus giving a good stretch in your pelvis region as well as inner thighs.
+- Quickly inhale, and then exhale slowly letting your knees open up, thus giving a good stretch in your pelvic region as well as inner thighs.
 Do not forcefully arch your spine, and always ensure that the shoulders are relaxed and not too close to the neck.
 Hold this pose for 30 seconds, breathing slow and soft.

 - Exhale and slowly come out of the pose.
 Be slower when coming out of any pose than you did while going into it.
 Your body is very tender when exiting a pose, and might get hurt if you are too quick.
 Also, before complete release, hold your knees together and slowly rock from side to side for 10 seconds.
 This will help your body relax.